 Step #1: Rethink your design – It’s about the user, not you.
 Design a blog or site that gives them a community to live in and a place to be heard.

-Groove grew conversions by 100% by rethinking its design strategy.
-You should design your blog, not for aesthetics, but for conversion.
+Groove grew conversions by 100%, by rethinking their design strategy.
+You should design your blog, not for aesthetics, but for conversions.

-I’ve found you can link to your resource and valuable posts there to increase your search rankings.
+I’ve found that you can link to your valuable posts there, to increase your search rankings.

 Impactbnd increased its conversion rates by removing the blog sidebar.
 They got 46.2% clicks and up to 1000 views for their guide.

 Color psychology and effects on first timers: People are attracted to certain colors more than others.

 For your first-time blog readers, the colors that you choose for your logo, header, headlines, images, links and call-to-action buttons will either encourage or discourage engagement.

 Consider the Pizza Hut email design.
 It’s colorful and reinforces that “hungry” feeling for the customer

 For more information, check out Gregory Ciotti’s excellent guide, The Psychology of Colors in Marketing and Branding.

 Don’t forget to create content for your new readers, as well, because that’s why they came.
 It doesn’t matter how colorful your blog design is; if the content sucks, you’ll fail.
 Content is king and I don’t think that’s going to change anytime soon.